pepperizza/pepperizza/README.md

 # 👋 Hi, I'm Giuseppe Rizza (but i usually go for Peppe)

-## 👨‍💻 Software Engineer | Aspiring Data Scientist
+## 👨‍💻 Software Engineer | Aspiring Data Scientist / AI Engineer / Data Engineer

 Welcome to my GitHub space!
 After two years of professional experience as a **PL/SQL Developer** and **Configuration Manager**, I decided to focus fully on working with data: